 In 1988 a friendly resulted in a 1-1 draw, while Norway triumphed 4-2 nine years later.
 The Scandinavians then famously beat Brazil 2-1 at the 1998 World Cup, with their most recent meeting ending in another 1-1 draw back in 2006.

-During their 34-year spell in the top flight between 1967 and 2001, the Sky Blues made an impressive, albeit risky habit of avoiding relegation on the final day of the season, doing so on 10 separate occasions.
+During their 34-year spell in the top flight between 1967 and 2001, the Sky Blues made an impressive if risky habit of avoiding relegation on the final day of the season, doing so on 10 separate occasions.

-Since 1970, Coventry have failed to finish in the top six of any division they have competed in, finishing above 10th only four times in 47 years, before finally ended the curse in 2017-18.
+Since 1970, Coventry had failed to finish in the top six of any division they have competed in, finishing above 10th only four times in 47 years, before finally ended the curse in 2017-18.

 In a career in which he has represented Leeds, Newcastle, Aston Villa, Manchester City and Liverpool, James Milner has never been a prolific scorer – his most productive Premier League campaign has produced seven goals – but his goals have been worth their weight in gold.

 In the 47 Premier League games which Milner has scored in, his side has never been defeated, with the record currently standing at 37 wins and 10 draws, though he has scored in four cup games which have ended in a loss.

-We’re not quite sure if it is more impressive or not given he plays for one of the best sides in the world, but Andres Iniesta is also yet to taste defeat in a match he has scored, but that record extends to 54 club and 13 international goals.
+We’re not quite sure if it is more impressive or not given he plays for one of the best sides in the world, but Andres Iniesta is also yet to taste defeat in a match he has scored.
+His record extends to 57 club and 13 international matches.